kunalk3/ML_DataBucket_Analysis-Preprocessing-Visualizations_v2/Popular_ML_Evaluation_matrics/Top_ML_Matrics.md

 fig 8

-## 🧲 Part 2: Ranking, & Statistical Metrics
+## 🧲 Part 2: Ranking, & Statistical Evaluation Metrics

 <div align="center">
     <h2><b>🦮 Ranking Related Metrics</b></h2>
     Ranking is a fundamental problem in machine learning, which tries to rank a list of items based on their relevance in a particular task (e.g. ranking pages on Google based on their relevance to a given query).

     It has a wide range of applications in E-commerce, and search engines:

     - Movie recommendation (as in Netflix, and YouTube),
     - Page ranking on Google,
     - Ranking E-commerce products on Amazon,